-The approvals have now been granted to complete all of the works for the full length of the scheme.
-The aim is to now complete the piling works this year and commence placing customer service line 03708 506 506 incident hotline 0800 80 70 60 floodline 03459 88 11 88 stone next year.
-Reinstatement will then conclude the works and the project should be completed on site by late spring 2023, which is a delay to allow for the additional works.
+Final approvals were granted in October 2022 to complete all of the works for the full length of the scheme.
+Piling works were completed in January 2023 and rock customer service line 03708 506 506 incident hotline 0800 80 70 60 floodline 03459 88 11 88 installation has just commenced in February 2023.
+Reinstatement will then conclude the works and the project should be completed on site in summer 2023.
+This is slightly later than planned due to the increase in work involved as well as the increased challenge of winter working.